 An examination of the elements of policies and policy issues that affect contemporary Canadian families.
 The elements of policies and policy issues studied include: their origins and underlying ideologies; their institutional frameworks and foundations; and their substance, nature, and impact on families.
 Prerequisite: HECOL 300.
-Not to be taken if credit received for HECOL 440.Winter Term 2021
+Not to be taken if credit received for HECOL 440.Fall Term 2021

 2018 - 2018